 6. Time Effects & Return Processing

 - Lastly, in addition to using stereo, dynamics, saturation and filtering, there are a number of other creative effects we can use also.
-In our demo track I’ve used 3 return tracks with reverb and delay to send multiple instruments to each type of space effect.
+I’ve used 3 return tracks with reverb and delay to send multiple instruments to each type of space effect.
 This helps add more depth to our track as it increases the sustain of these instruments and helps put them in a sonic space.

 August 31, 2016